A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 If you have found asbestos in one area of your house, there can be more places where it’s also present.

-• Ceiling panels and tiles
+- ceiling panels and tiles

-• Insulation wrap that is placed around pipes, ductwork, furnaces, boilers
+- insulation wrap that is placed around pipes, ductwork, furnaces, boilers

-• Roofing underlayment or felt
+- roofing underlayment or felt

-• Decorative or soundproofing wall panels
+- decorative or soundproofing wall panels

-• Ceiling popcorn paint
+- ceiling popcorn paint

-How Much Does It Cost to Remediate or Remove Asbestos from a House?
+How Much Does It Cost to Remediate or Remove Asbestos From a House?

-First, you will need to have an inspection done by an EPA-certified inspector to determine whether you need to do remediation or removal of the asbestos materials.
+First, you will need an EPA-certified asbestos inspector to determine whether you need asbestos remediation or removal.
 This will cost between $400 and $800.

 This can vary depending on the lab work that needs to be done.

-This does not include testing for airborne asbestos particles.
+This does not include asbestos testing for airborne particles.
 If this needs to be done, it will add another $400 to $1,000 to your inspection costs.

 A final inspection needs to be done after the work has been performed and will cost from $200 to $400.